MrPixle2022/Documentaion/TypeScript/Prisma/Pagination.md

 });
 ```

+> [!IMPORTANT] know that the `select` expects at least one truthy values -one field set to true-

 this will enforce the deletion of the fields marked with `false` from the query result.

 whilst the `include` is the opposite, it's used when you want to show most and hide some.